gcremers/metascan/README.md

 # Metascan

-> _**Databases and auxillary files can be found -> [here](https://www.microbiology.science.ru.nl/gcremers/)_ <- or ->[here](https://zenodo.org/record/6365663)<-**

-The default database for the 16S BLAST is now the 16S database of NCBI, since this one is a lot a faster than the nt Database.
-The nt database is still available as an option.

-The new database can be found at NCBI : https://ftp.ncbi.nlm.nih.gov/blast/db/16S_ribosomal_RNA.tar.gz

-> _**The file used for coverage should be parsed to the following format (Checkm Optional):_
->
-> `binname (tab) coverage (tab) checkm_lineage`
->
-> _Where binname is the name of the bin in the directory._**

-Due to Github issues on my part, the initial Github repository is now named metascan-old.
+## Welkom to Metascan, a Metagenomic Scanning and Annotation tool with an emphasis on metabolic genes.

-**Metabolic scanning and annotation of Metagenomes**
+### **Metabolic scanning and annotation of Metagenomes**

-Metascan is an Metagenomic Scanning and Annotation tool, with an emphasis on metabolic genes.
+Metascan is a Metagenomic Scanning and Annotation tool, with an emphasis on metabolic genes.
 The heart of Metascan is a set of metabolic core genes, that are used to paint a picture of the metabolic capacity of the sample.
 Furthermore, it utilizes the Kegg pathways for a complete metabolic overview of each sample.